 Use White Space

-In mobile app design, using white space strategically is important.
-It helps highlight important elements and provides visual clarity.
+In mobile app design, adding white space here and there is very important.
+What it does is, it helps highlight important elements and also makes it easier to visually see it.

-White space acts like breathing room for information on screens.
-It ensures that users can interact effectively with the app.
-Prioritize screen space for essential features.
-Organize less critical information with strategies like using cards.
+It provides breathing space for all the information and visuals on screen.
+It makes sure that users can interact easily with the app.
+Prioritize screen space for all the important features.
+As for the less critical information, organize them with things like using cards.

 Use Heatmaps for Effective Design

-Use heatmaps to optimize user interaction points.
-Heatmaps track where users touch their screens most frequently.
-It helps designers strategically place important elements.
+You can use heatmaps to optimize user interaction points.
+They help track where users touch their screens most of the time.
+It also makes things easier for the designers because they can strategically place important elements.

 Focus on Scannability

-Make sure your app’s information is easy to scan at a glance.
-Users today consume information quickly.
-So, present content in a way that is easy to understand with just a quick look.
+The app’s information should be easy to scan at the very first glance.
+Because users today read a lot of information online, and they do it quickly.
+So, the content should be presented in a way that is easy to understand with just a quick look.

 Prioritize Content-first Design